MomsFriendlyRobotCompany/moms_apriltag/readme.md

 plt.imshow(tag, cmap="gray)
 ```
-## Apriltags using `opencv-python-contrib` for Camera Calibration Target Detection
+## Apriltags using `opencv-contrib-python` for Camera Calibration Target Detection

 This library uses the builtin `cv2.aruco` module that can detect: